top of page

 A psychologist can help you develop assertive communication skills in several ways.
 They can:

-2. Help you set boundaries: A psychologist can assist you in developing healthy boundaries and communicating your boundaries to others clearly and respectfully.
+2. Help you set boundaries: A psychologist can assist you in developing healthy boundaries and communicating them clearly and respectfully to others.

 3. Teach you active listening skills: A psychologist can help you improve your active listening skills, which can assist you in understanding the perspectives and needs of others and resolving conflicts more constructively.